Driver's Ed Is Now Required for Teens Seeking a FL Permit

 New Florida Law Updates Permit Requirements for Teens

-Starting July 1, 2025, Florida teens seeking a learner's permit will be required to take a new driver's education course called Driver Education Traffic Safety (DETS).
+As of August 1, 2025, Florida teens seeking a learner's permit are required to take a new driver's education course called Driver Education Traffic Safety (DETS).

-The new Driver Education Traffic Safety course will replace TLSAE for applicants under age 18.
+The new Driver Education Traffic Safety course replaces TLSAE for applicants under 18.
 It will be available as a self-paced online course or as a semester-long classroom program for students in grades nine to 12.

 Can Teens Still Qualify for a Permit with a TLSAE Certificate?